eltaline/wzd/README.md

 <img src="/images/put-32M.png"/>

 A table that describes the best options for using the server.
-How many files can be downloaded in one Bolt archive.
+How many files can be uploaded in one Bolt archive.
 ----
 <img src="/images/optimal.png"/>